kldtz/charsplitrs/README.md

 ![](performance.svg)

 This is not a super serious benchmark.
 I just ran each version five times on the GermaNet evaluation data v15.0 and averaged the execution times (without loading the JSON).
+The error bars represent the standard deviation.